What Is The Best Diet For High Blood Pressure?

-About 70 million adults in the US have hypertension – that’s 1 in every 3! and only around 52% of people with hypertension have it under control.
+About 70 million adults in the US have hypertension (or high blood pressure) – that’s 1 in every 3! and only around 52% of people with hypertension have it under control.
 It is also likely that many are walking around with the condition who don’t even know they have it.

 High blood pressure costs the USA around $48.6 billion each year.
 This total includes the cost of health care services, medications to treat high blood pressure, and loss of productivity from premature death.

 In 2014 Public Health England (PHE) revealed that diseases caused by high blood pressure are estimated to cost the NHS over £2 billion every year.
 Over 5 million people are unaware they have high blood pressure yet it affects more than 1 in 4 adults and is one of the biggest risk factors for premature death and disability in England alone.

 High blood pressure can lead to diseases including heart disease, stroke, vascular dementia and chronic kidney disease.
 High blood pressure, which can often be prevented or controlled through lifestyle changes, accounts for 12% of all visits to GPs in England.

 The figures also showed that by reducing the blood pressure of the nation as a whole, £850 million of NHS and social care spend could be avoided over 10 years.
 If just 15% more people, unaware they have high blood pressure, are diagnosed, £120 million of NHS and social care spend could be avoided over 10 years.
 If another 15% more people, currently being treated for high blood pressure, controlled it better, a further £120 million of NHS and social care spend could be avoided over 10 years.

 So, high blood pressure is a really big deal.
 High blood pressure is often characterized as a “silent killer” because it can cause permanent damage throughout the body without any obvious symptoms.
 Tragically, by the time the problem becomes obvious, it is sometimes too late to reverse the damage.